Kuch Pak Raha Hai

 Step 6:

 After 25-30 minutes, you will notice how kadhi thickens up.
-Taste and adjust salt or add amchoor powder if it is less sour as per your liking.
-If it has become too thick, add 3-4 tbsp water more to adjust consistency.
+Taste and adjust salt or add amchur (if it is less sour as per your liking).
+If it has become too thick, add 3-4 tbsp water to adjust the consistency.

 Simmering kadhi.